-There's an old adage, "We're all selling something, whether it's religion or the next new shining product."
-However, interviewing for a sales position can be especially difficult because you have to convince someone that you can sell their product (or service) and at the same time sell yourself as the best candidate for the job.
+Interviewing for a sales position can be especially challenging because you have to convince someone that you can sell their product (or service) while at the same time selling yourself as the best candidate for the job.

 - She would describe me as a person who leaves no loose ends.
 I have often been complimented on my attention to detail.